TL;DR

 5. Retirement-Account Friendliness

-• ETF: Perfect for a Roth or Traditional IRA.
-Low fees = more compounding over decades.
-A 0.1 % fee difference can mean tens of thousands after 30 years.
+- ETF: Suitable for Roth or Traditional IRAs.
+Low fees contribute to greater compounding over decades; a 0.1% fee difference can amount to tens of thousands of dollars over 30 years.

 So, Who Wins?